 The term “maintenance” frequently conjures up negative thoughts.
 When you think of maintenance, you might imagine broken equipment or repairs that need to be made.
 Therefore, it isn’t surprising that many organizations view maintenance as a necessary evil and don’t treat it as a priority.
-Maintenance is often the first department that is cut when a company downsizes.
+The maintenance department is often the first that’s cut when a company downsizes.
 However, it’s important to view maintenance as a positive activity in your organization because it keeps your assets in working order and significantly affects your bottom line.

 Maintenance is the backbone of any organization with equipment that needs to be maintained and is crucial to an organization’s long-term survival.
 After all, if a piece of equipment breaks down, you will not be able to deliver your products and services, which could have serious consequences for your business.
 Not only will equipment downtime hurt profits, it could also affect your customer service and damage customer relations.